KWIPPED/approve-wordpress-development-libraries/README.md

+# IMPORTANT
+WE HAVE DROPPED SUPPORT FOR THIS LIBRARY AFTER THE UPDATE TO PLUGIN 3.0.
+FEEL FREE TO USE THIS LIBRARY, AND LET US KNOW IF YOU
+RUN INTO AN ISSUE WHILE USING IT.
+WE WILL NO LONGER UPDATE THIS LIBRARY, BUT WE HAVE ALTERNATIVE WAYS TO ACCOMPLISH THE SAME THINGS.

 # Plugin Features

 The APPROVE Devtools plugin provides the building blocks for integrating KWIPPED APPROVE into any worpress website.
 Rather than addressing a specific template or e-commerce platform, it is generic and can be used with any template and any e-commerce platform. .